Radoslaw-Wolnik/Better-Bookmarks/README.md

 ```

 ## ToDo:
- - [ ] browser.bookmarks.openInTabClosesMenu set to false should make it so the toolbar doesn't close after opening a bookmark in a tab. (ctrl + click does not close the bookmarks folder)
  - [ ] restoring and backuping sessions
- - [ ] same open/closed folders as before closing the sidebar (persisting state and not blank each time opened - or opened tollbar dir as defualt)
  - [ ] na bok otwierjące się foldery albo okienka - nie w dół
- - [ ] can i make custom toolbar (ctrl+Shift+B thingy)
- - [ ] eneble scrolling lol

 ## Contributing

 While this is primarily a personal project, contributions or suggestions are welcome.
+Here's how you can contribute:

+1. Fork the repository
+2. Create a new branch for your feature or bugfix
+3. Make your changes and commit them with clear, descriptive messages
+4. Push your changes to your fork
+5. Submit a pull request with a clear description of your changes

+Please ensure your code adheres to the existing style and passes all tests before submitting a pull request.

-Please see the [Contributing Guide](CONTRIBUTING.md) for more details.
+For more detailed information on contributing, please see the [Contributing Guide](CONTRIBUTING.md).

 ## License